rishikesh-j/Confus3r/README.md

 Once you've loaded the plugin there is some things to consider.
 Burp performs threading on passive scanning by itself.
 This can be controlled by looking at the Scanner options.
-The tool only looks for package.json file,if burp has crawled over the file and if you navigated to the same you'll get an alert if any dependecy is missing.
+The tool won't scan js,txt etc files but only JSON files to check for dependencies as to reduce the false positives.